Leighton Meester: 1999–2006: Beginnings

-Meester made her acting debut in 1999 as a murder victim's friend, Alyssa Turner, on an episode of Law & Order.
+Meester made her television acting debut in 1999 as a murder victim's friend, Alyssa Turner, on an episode of Law & Order.
 Following this, she made her film debut as Elisha Springfield in Hangman's Curse (2003), based on the bestselling book by Frank Peretti.
-She had a series regular role in Tarzan, which aired for only eight episodes.
-A recurring role in Entourage as Justine Chapin and Veronica Mars as Carrie Bishop followed in 2004 and 2005.
-Meester booked guest roles in the series Crossing Jordan, 8 Simple Rules, 7th Heaven and 24.
+She had a series regular role in Tarzan in 2003, which aired for only eight episodes, a recurring role in Entourage as Justine Chapin, and played Carrie Bishop in Veronica Mars in 2004 and 2005.
+Meester booked guest roles in the series Crossing Jordan, 8 Simple Rules, 7th Heaven, and 24.
 She was cast as series regular in Surface as Savannah Barnett.

 In 2006, Meester appeared in two films, Flourish and Inside.
-She also guest starred in an episode of Numbers and appeared in two episodes of House as Ali Johnson, a teenager who has a crush on Gregory House.
-She then had guest roles on CSI: Miami and Shark, and portrayed the female lead in the horror film Drive-Thru, for which she recorded the song "Inside the Black."
+She also guest starred in an episode of Numbers and appeared in two episodes of House as Ali Johnson, a teenager with a crush on Gregory House.
+She then had guest roles on CSI: Miami and Shark, and portrayed the female lead in the horror film Drive-Thru (2007), for which she recorded the song "Inside the Black."
 Meester was cast as identical twin sisters Kayla and Kelly Rhodes in the ABC crime-drama series Secrets of a Small Town, but the network decided not to forward the series.